libsteve/Bibliotek/README.md

 Bibliotek
 ===

-A library for interacting with libraries using the Z39.50 protocol, powered by YAZ.
+A Swift and Objective-C library for interacting with libraries using the Z39.50 protocol, powered by YAZ.

 Instructions
 ---